Battling addiction and ready for treatment?

 Risks and Dangers of Substance Abuse in Healthcare Professionals

-Substance abuse presents a number of risks for anyone, but the stakes are much higher among medical professionals — substance use, especially while on the job, may put their own lives and the lives of others at risk.
+Substance abuse presents several risks for anyone, but the stakes are much higher among medical professionals — substance use, especially while on the job, may put their own lives and the lives of others at risk.

-Risks and dangers of substance abuse among healthcare professionals includes:
+Risks and dangers of substance abuse among healthcare professionals include:

 - Accidental injuries

 - Infections from the use of unsterile needles and drugs

 - Insurance and billing fraud

 Substance abuse can also harm healthcare professionals’ patients.